Pain Management Department

 Training and Education

 Prince of Wales Hospital is a public teaching hospital.
 Our department is actively involved in teaching medical students, doctors, nursing and other health care staff about how to best manage pain.
-We are also accredited with the Faculty of Pain Medicine of the Australian and New Zealand College of Anaesthetists to provide specialist training for doctors to specialise in the area of pain medicine.
+We are also accredited with the Faculty of Pain Medicine of the Australian and New Zealand College of Anaesthetists to provide specialist training for doctors to specialise in pain medicine.
 You may be asked to be involved in research or for a student to be present at your appointment.
 You have a right to say no. If you do so, this will no impact in any way on the services we will provide.

 Please let us know if you need an interpreter.
 You can contact us telephoning the Translating and Interpreting Service (TIS) on 131 450.
-Tell the operator what language you speak and then ask the interpreter to set up a telephone conversation between you, an interpreter, and the healthcare professional you want to speak with.
+Tell the operator what language you speak and then ask the interpreter to set up a telephone conversation between you, an interpreter, and call us on 02 9382 2963.